In this article

 Paper mileage logs

-Paper mileage logs in the form of a notebook or diary are perhaps the oldest and most traditional means of tracking mileage.
+Paper mileage logs in the form of a notebook or diary are the most traditional means of tracking mileage.
 You can even purchase notebooks specifically designed to act as mileage logs, with dedicated fields to record all the relevant information.

 Mileage tracking apps